 System error restart System won't check for errors in error log.
 If the error log is full, the system will put new errors into the error log, and remove the oldest ones to keep the total of errors at four.
 Note: Flash BIOS systems only!

 Set ignore error log System will

-check during POST, instead of the full POST routine.
-Enable / Disable NOTE:
+POST check, instead of full POST routine.
+Enable / Disable

 For home users, this is fine, but if I was running a business

 off this system, I would WANT the system to do it's full POST testing routine.

 The extra two minutes may mean the difference between a system running

 24/7 for months, or one that has a memory module just waiting to dump your

 system into never-never land when the program tries to use it.

 The CORRECT way to copy a new ADF to the hard drive or to the refdisk.
 Have the new(er) ADF plus any *.IDP, *.ADP or *.DGS (IBM adapters only) files on a floppy.
 Run Copy an options diskette, follow the prompts.
 From personal experience, just copying an adf to the refdisk will FAIL every time.